eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/overview.md

 The DCM KIT enables better and faster issue resolution.
 We believe that collaboration is the key to creating and maintaining strong partnerships between customers and suppliers and, at the same time, enhancing problem solving to reach a more balanced and efficient supply and demand management.

-Of course, by realizing efficiency through improved collaboration all involved partners will gain competitive advantage over those that do not collaborate.
+Of course, by realizing efficiency through improved collaboration all involved partners will gain a competitive advantage over those that do not collaborate.

 ## Semantic Models